 Acidity standardization

-The raw material and acidity are not isolated attributes.
+Raw material and acidity are not isolated attributes.
 They determine how vinegar behaves in real use, directly influencing flavor, preservation, and stability.

 Production processes: the art of controlled fermentation